Saturday, December 19, 2020

 Burgermeister Meisterburger serves as a stand-in for "the establishment" that overreacted to the youth of the times.
 The Burgermeister even bears a resemblance to Pres.
 Richard Nixon, who became the personification of everything the protest movements decried.
 I don't think that's an accident or a coincidence.

 However, you don't need a degree in history or political science to enjoy this special.
 This tale of how Santa came to be is charming and Kris and the other protagonists are all very likeable and sympathetic.
 Burgermeister and Grimsley are truly bad people.
 It's worth noting that this, to my recollection, is one of the few Christmas specials where the primary villain doesn't "reform."
 The narrator says that Burgermeisters "kind of died off and fell out of power."
-Kris does get the Winter Warlock to change his ways, so maybe the creative team figured one bad guy turning good was good enoug.
+Kris does get the Winter Warlock to change his ways, so maybe the creative team figured one bad guy turning good was good enough.
 The Kringles love for Kris is palpable, Topper is adorable and Jessica and Kris' love for each other feels genuine and earned.

 This special also features a strong cast of voice actors.
 Mickey Rooney provides a great voice for Kris Kringle and a good "old man" voice for Santa near the end.
 Joan Gardner and Robie Lester have great singing voices.
 Voice acting legend Paul Frees is excellent playing both the Burgermeister and his chief henchman Grimsley.
 Fred Astaire's presence as narrator adds a lot of gravitas to the story and he also performs a nice version of the title song.
 I should note that Santa Claus Is Comin' To Town was my childhood introduction to Astaire.